dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 ## Motivation {#motivation}

-There are many choices that can be made when specifying a hybrid KEM: the constituent KEMs; their security levels; the combinber; and the hash within, to name but a few.
+There are many choices that can be made when specifying a hybrid KEM: the constituent KEMs; their security levels; the combiner; and the hash within, to name but a few.
 Having too many similar options are a burden to the ecosystem.

 The aim of X-Wing is to provide a concrete, simple choice for post-quantum